Many people think a buzzer is necessary to produce sound, but this circuit proves otherwise by generating sound with only a few components.

 Conclusion:

-Here, the circuit uses few components and is good for students and beginners.
+To conclude, this Simple Transistor Oscillator Speaker Circuit is easy to build, here, the circuit uses few components and is good for students and beginners.

-Furthermore it helps to understand transistor oscillation and therefore this circuit is ideal for basic electronics projects.
+Furthermore, it helps to understand transistor oscillation and therefore this circuit is ideal for basic electronics projects.